Input-Adaptive Generative Dynamics in Diffusion Models: Introduction

-The remaining of this paper is organized as follows: In Sec.~\ref{sec:2}, we will overview the literature works related to diffusion models.
-The details of our model will be given in Sec.~\ref{sec:3} and its effectiveness is going to be proved in Sec.~\ref{sec:4} through experiments.
-Finally, we will summarize the whole work in Sec.~\ref{sec:5}.
+The remainder of this paper is organized as follows: In Sec.~\ref{sec:2}, we overview the literature works related to diffusion models.
+The details of our model are given in Sec.~\ref{sec:3} and its effectiveness is proved in Sec.~\ref{sec:4} through experiments.
+Finally, we summarize the whole work in Sec.~\ref{sec:5}.